Maria Alves (Portuguese actress): Death

 Alves' body was found at dawn on 31 March 1926.
 It had several wounds and was very bruised.
 Her coat, handbag and jewellery had been taken.
 Initially, the police concluded that she had been the victim of a robbery but Reinaldo Ferreira, a journalist with the newspaper O Século, who knew her well, thought otherwise.
 Without naming who he thought was the guilty party, he pointed people to a detective novel, titled El Mistério del Kursall, by the Spanish writer, José Francés, who was known as the Spanish Conan Doyle.
 In that novel it was the star's lover who murdered her.

 Alves was buried in the Prazeres Cemetery.
 Her funeral procession was delayed by two hours because of the number of people wanting to participate.
 Meanwhile, another journalist, Antonio Ferro, who worked for the Diário de Notícias, and would later go on to be chief of propaganda for the Estado Novo dictatorship in Portugal, began to make his own investigations.
 He concluded that Alves could not have been murdered at the location her body was found.
 His suspicions fell on her manager, Augusto Gomes.
 Ferro discovered that the two were lovers, that Alves had complained about his fits of jealousy and that he had previously assaulted her.

 Ferro published his allegations on 11 April 1926.
 He was then told by a neighbour of Gomes that he had seen a taxi in the early hours of 31 March containing Gomes and an inanimate woman.
 The Diário de Notícias published the story and Gomes was arrested.
-The neighbour had identified the taxi as a Citröen.
+The neighbour had identified the taxi as a Citroën.
 As there were few taxis of this make in Lisbon at that time, it was easy to identify the driver, who turned out to be an acquaintance of Gomes.
 He admitted that Gomes had confessed to killing the actress.
 The number of his taxi was 9297 and the case rapidly became known as "The Case of Taxi 9297".
 Gomes' wife also admitted that he had told her but said that she had not told anyone because "he is the father of my children".

 In his defence, Gomes stated that Alves had told him that she had had an affair while in Porto.
 He was sentenced to eight years in prison and twelve years of exile, for premeditated murder.
 The taxi driver was also given a prison term.